-PAT AND PAM'S STORY
+PAT + PAM'S STORY

-The first school performance was held on March 6th 1989.
-Pam can still recall the overwhelmingly positive feedback they received.
+Puppeteers Pat and Pam were both there from day one.
+The first school performance was held on March 6th 1989, and Pam can still recall the overwhelmingly positive feedback they received:

-Pat is a proud believer in the importance of education to help heal and support and on many occasions saw the direct impact of the show's message.
+Pat is a proud believer in the importance of education to help heal and support, and on many occasions saw the direct impact of the show's message:

-"I remember one McHappy Day, a dad approached me, pointed to puppet Kylie and asked 'what’s wrong with her?'
-His daughter promptly informed him, 'She had leukaemia dad and the medicine made her hair fall out.'
+"I remember one McHappy Day a dad approached me, pointed to puppet Kylie and asked 'what’s wrong with her?'
+His daughter promptly informed him, 'She had leukaemia, Dad, and the medicine made her hair fall out'.
 A message well learned and understood!"

 "I remember during a tour in 1996 at a hospital, there was a young lad who had refused to accept that he had cancer.
 His mum convinced him to come and watch the show.
-Afterwards. his mother came back to us in tears to thank us.
-He had said to his mum 'I guess if it was ok with Kylie, then it’s ok with me to have cancer too.
-My friends will still like me'.
+Afterwards, his mother came back to us in tears to thank us.
+He had said to his mum 'I guess if it was OK with Kylie, then it’s OK with me to have cancer too.
+My friends will still like me.'
 We joined with the mum in tears of joy because we’d had the privilege of making a difference."

 "The show reminds children how to treat one another with kindness and understanding, even when members of their family are undergoing cancer treatment.
 I remember one little girl, sitting in the front row of a performance, who at the end revealed her mother had cancer.
 She bowed her head, sobbed and her little friend put her arm around her shoulder.
 Kylie was able to kneel down next to her and give her a tissue."